lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/startsWith.md

-Where::startsWith — Alias of the likePre method.
+Where::startsWith — Alias of the likePost method.